 MDHA is committed to serving vulnerable populations and protected classes.
 When the new affordable housing is constructed, MDHA will strive to provide outreach to affected groups through public outreach to ensure that all protected classes and vulnerable populations are aware of the opportunity for housing, according to eligibility.
-MDHA will work with local non-profits that serve vulnerable citizens and protected classes within the MID to ensure these groups are aware of the housing opportunities.
-Beneficiaries may be prioritized based on factors such as age or disability, but this has not yet been decided and the decision will be made based on the planning activity conclusions.
+MDHA will work with local non-profits VOADS that serve vulnerable citizens and protected classes within the MID to ensure these groups are aware of the housing opportunities.
+Beneficiaries may be prioritized based on factors such as age or disability, in accordance with all Fair Housing Laws, but this has not yet been decided, and the decision will be made based on the planning activity conclusions.